EpicBrainUser/python-booklet/python_booklet.typ

     print(i)
 ```
 This makes an iterable that ranges from 0 to 9.\
-`range()` also takes optional arguemnts, so here it takes a start index as well:
+`range()` also takes optional arguments, so here it takes a start index as well:
 ```python
 for i in range(3, 10):
     print(i)